Saturday, January 17, 2026

 A Brush with Demolition Rescued and Preserved

 In the 1920s, the Round House faced a dire threat – demolition.
-However, its significance was recognized, and it was saved from the brink of destruction.
+However, its significance was recognised, and it was saved from the brink of destruction.
 Control of this historic gem was transferred to the State Government, ensuring its preservation for generations to come.
 Today, visitors can marvel at its architectural grandeur and delve into the stories etched within its walls.

-Embracing the Legacy A Window to the Past
+Embracing the Legacy: A Window to the Past

 Stepping into the Fremantle Round House is like stepping back in time.
-As you wander through its corridors, you can almost hear the echoes of the past and visualize the lives of those who once resided within its confines.
+As you wander through its corridors, you can almost hear the echoes of the past and visualise the lives of those who once resided within its confines.
 The Round House stands not just as a building, but as a living chronicle of Western Australia’s evolution.

 Join us on a journey to the heart of Fremantle’s heritage.
 Explore the nooks and crannies of the Round House, where every brick tells a story and every corner whispers secrets of days long gone.
 Experience the charm of this historic marvel and let the allure of the past enchant you.
 Fremantle Round House awaits, promising a captivating encounter with history that will leave you inspired and awestruck.